wahyuirgan/wahyuirgan/README.md

 ## Hi there... 👋

 ### About Me:
 I am an Android Developer, I love learning new things about web and android technology.
 Currently, work at PT.
-Mitra Integrasi Informatika as Application Developer Jr., placed on the client at PT.
+Sinergi Transformasi Digital as Application Developer Jr., placed on the client at PT.
 Pamapersada Nusantara as Android Developer (Java).

 ### Connect Me:
 <div id="badges">